 The mission of the MRC Tropical Epidemiology Group (TEG) is to help improve health in low- and middle-income countries (LMICs) by conducting research that identifies and evaluates effective interventions

 The MRC Tropical Epidemiology Group (TEG) led by Professor Helen Weiss, is based within the Department of Infectious Disease Epidemiology.
 The Group was established in 1972 and now comprises 34 statisticians and epidemiologists with a research portfolio of over 30 grants.
-We conduct studies on the epidemiology and control of major public health problems of developing countries, with a major focus on HIV, tuberculosis, malaria and neglected tropical disease, and a special emphasis on intervention studies.
+We conduct studies on the epidemiology and control of major public health problems of low and middle income countries, with a major focus on HIV, tuberculosis, malaria, and emerging and neglected diseases, and a special emphasis on intervention studies.
 The Group’s research is largely based in Africa and Asia.

 Below are a few recent examples of where our work has had a significant impact on health policy and practice: